16 years

 Help ART WORKS unlock $50,000 in our year-end donor challenge.
 Any gift, at any amount will be matched dollar-per-dollar up to $50,000.

-Since we launched as a human rights arts advocacy organization in Chicago sixteen years ago, we have made strides in establishing a significant global footprint.
+Since we launched as a human rights arts advocacy organization in Chicago eighteen years ago, we have made strides in establishing a significant global footprint.
 Using art to reach hundreds of thousands of viewers, AWP has inspired audience members on five continents to support an end to grave human rights abuses.
 While we are proud of our impact, we know more essential works needs to be done.